Alan Friedman: Controversy

 From 2011 to 2013, with liaison to Viktor Yanukovych's chief of staff Serhiy Lyovochkin, Friedman, one-time CNN producer Eckart Sager, Rick Gates, Paul Manafort, and Manafort's senior aide Konstantin Kilimnik devised a strategy to discredit Yulia Tymoshenko and Hillary Clinton.
 This effort supported the pro-Russia administration of then president of Ukraine, Viktor Yanukovych.

 In a June 2018 article, The New York Times named Friedman as a former associate of Manafort who had contacted Special Counsel Robert Mueller to inform the counsel of Manafort's attempt at witness tampering.
 The article described how Friedman had helped to arrange and gave advice on writing op-eds that favored Yanukovych at the behest of Manafort and that Friedman "helped lead a project to which prosecutors say Mr. Manafort funneled more than $2 million."
 In September 2018, Manafort pleaded guilty to witness tampering for his efforts to coach Friedman and Sager on what to say about their work for him and Yanukovych.
 In Manafort's statement of the offense, Friedman is identified as "Person D1".

 In January 2021, during the commentary of Donald Trump's greeting speech when he left the White House by Italian RAI 1, Friedman insulted the first lady Melania Trump by naming her an escort.
 Friedman was punished because the television's chiefs decided to ban him.

+Personal life

+Friedman is married to Gabriella Carignani and has no children.
+He currently lives between Forte dei Marmi, Italy, and Switzerland.
+He's an atheist.